maximeplante/randomgit/README.md

 #### Step by Step
 * Install a HTTP server with PHP and MySQL
-* Create a database and execute `schema.sql`
+* Create a database and import `schema.sql`
 * Fill `config.php` with the database credentials and move it to `src/config.php`
 * Set a cron job to execute `src/Scripts/updateRepo.php` every 5 minutes
 * `src/html` is the public folder

 ### ToDo
 * Add more comments to the code
+* Optimize database transactions in `src/Classes/RepoCache.php`
 * Beautify index.php
-* Support repository filtering (programming language, number of stars/forks, ...)
+* Support repository filtering (number of stars/forks, ...)
 * Your idea!

 ## How does is work?